Skip to Main Content

 Director of Communication

-Retired Major Jeff Hickman
+Retired Maj.
+Jeff Hickman

-Retired Major Jeff Hickman became the Director of Public Affairs for the State of Hawaiʻi, Department of Defense on Aug.
+Retired Maj.
+Jeff Hickman became the Director of Public Affairs for the State of Hawaiʻi, Department of Defense on Aug.
 16, 2018.
 He serves as the principal communication advisor to the Hawaiʻi Adjutant General on communication strategy and public affairs requirements across all mission phases and domains.
 He served in the Kansas Army National Guard for 5 years and in the Hawaiʻi Army National Guard for 22 years as both a federal technician and a drill-status Soldier.

 Hickman graduated from the Kamehameha Schools at Kapalama and joined the Hawaii National Guard (HIARNG) in 1989 as a single channel radio operator.
 He then interstate transferred to Kansas and was a simultaneous servicemember while he attended college.
 He was commissioned through the ROTC program at the University of Kansas in 1994 and graduated with a Bachelor of Science in Journalism.